3DNow!

 3DNow! is a deprecated extension to the x86 instruction set developed by Advanced Micro Devices (AMD).
 It adds single instruction multiple data (SIMD) instructions to the base x86 instruction set, enabling it to perform vector processing of floating-point vector operations using vector registers.
 This improvement enhances the performance of many graphics-intensive applications.
 The first microprocessor to implement 3DNow! was the AMD K6-2, introduced in 1998.
 In appropriate applications, this enhancement raised the speed by about 2–4 times.

-However, the instruction set never gained much popularity, and AMD announced in August 2010 that support for 3DNow! would be dropped in future AMD processors, except for two instructions, PREFETCH and PREFETCHW.
-These two instructions are also available in Bay-Trail Intel processors.
+3DNow! never gained much popularity, and in 2010 AMD announced its plan to drop support for the instruction set in future processors, with the exception of PREFETCH and PREFETCHW, two instructions that are also supported by Intel's Bay Trail-based processors.
+The instruction set was eventually dropped since 2017, with the release of Zen-based Ryzen and Epyc processor lines.

 History

 3DNow! was developed at a time when 3D graphics were becoming mainstream in PC multimedia and games.
 Realtime display of 3D graphics depended heavily on the host CPU's floating-point unit (FPU) to perform floating-point calculations, a task in which AMD's K6 processor was easily outperformed by its competitor, the Intel Pentium II.

 As an enhancement to the MMX instruction set, the 3DNow! instruction-set augmented the MMX SIMD registers to support common arithmetic operations (add/subtract/multiply) on single-precision (32-bit) floating-point data.
 Software written to use AMD's 3DNow! instead of the slower x87 FPU could execute up to four times faster, depending on the instruction mix.